 As one of the largest maps on Valorant, Breeze can get quite windy.
 Use the ropes to explore this expansive landscape, particularly the upper level.
 For only here will you find the one-way drop doors.

-But who is Thurston Wolf, and what is he doing here in the Bahamas?
+But who is Thurston Wolf and what is he doing here in the Bahamas?

 Fracture